Khanjar (film)

 Khanjar (ख़ंजर; translation: dagger) is a 1980 Hindi language film, produced and directed by Atmaram.
 This action thriller casts Navin Nischol in the lead with the supporting cast of Reena Roy, Suresh Oberoi, Amjad Khan, Jankidas, Jayshree T., Jeevan, K. N. Singh, Mehmood, Murad, Reeta Bhaduri, Sajjan and Shekhar Kapur.
-Nitin Mangeshkar scored the music for this film, with lyrics written by Maya Govind.
+Nitin Mangesh scored the music for this film, with lyrics written by Maya Govind.

 The story, in brief, is about a dagger in a criminal investigation, and the mysterious deaths around the life of its custodian.

 Plot

 Prakash (Navin Nischol), a librarian, lives with his daughter.
 One day, his friend and private detective Captain Usman (Suresh Oberoi) visits him and gives him a diary along with a dagger (khanjar) to safeguard them.
 He also informs Prakash about their importance for a case under his investigation and that he has been threatened by some gangsters about them.
 Soon after this, Prakash learns that Usman is murdered.
 He also receives a call from a stranger inquiring about Usman's diary and the dagger.
 Meanwhile, a smart girl named Preeti (Reena Roy) starts to flirt and get closer to him to know about the diary and the dagger.
 Prakash notices her acts, and illustrates to the police the story of Usman's diary, the dagger, his murder and Preeti's attempts for them.
 They instruct him to follow her to learn about the gangsters she works with.
 Upon his insistence, Preeti informs him about her activities under the instructions of Prince (Amjad Khan).
 Soon Prince learns about her behaviour and kills her.
 After a few days, his brother-in-law Ramesh (Shekhar Kapur), married to his younger sister Jyoti (Rita Bhaduri), is also found murdered.
 Disturbed by these mysterious murders leading to the dagger, Prakash and his magician friends Jagat (Mehmood) and Rasvanti (Jashree T.) visit an old town, Udaigarh, famous for Swamiji (Amjad Khan).
 One mystery leads to a deeper mystery and a series of thrilling events unravel the mystery of the khanjar.